Grokmoo/thyme/README.md

 Thyme is a Graphical User Interface (GUI) library written in pure, safe, Rust.
 All widgets are rendered using image sources, instead of the line art more commonly used by other Immediate Mode GUIs.
 The image definitions, fonts, and style attributes are all specified in a unified theme.
 This is generally drawn from a file, but any [Serde](https://serde.rs/) compatible source should work.

-Thyme produces a set of Draw Lists which are sent to a swappable graphics backend - currently [Glium](https://github.com/glium/glium) is supported.
-The I/O backend is also swappable - currently [winit](https://github.com/rust-windowing/winit) is supported.
+Thyme produces a set of Draw Lists which are sent to a swappable graphics backend - currently [Glium](https://github.com/glium/glium) and [wgpu](https://github.com/gfx-rs/wgpu-rs) are supported.
+The I/O backend is also swappable - although currently only [winit](https://github.com/rust-windowing/winit) is supported.
 Fonts are rendered to a texture on the GPU using [rusttype](https://github.com/redox-os/rusttype).

-Performance is acceptable for most use cases, with the complete cycle of generating the widget tree, creating the draw data, and rendering taking less than 1 ms for quite complex UIs.
+Performance is acceptable or better for most use cases, with the complete cycle of generating the widget tree, creating the draw data, and rendering taking less than 1 ms for quite complex UIs.

 ## Getting Started